 The call center job description can help us better understand what duties and responsibilities are associated with such a job.
 A call center agent or representative usually performs the same tasks having to deal with inbound and outbound calls, but some policies differ depending on the company.

-Most tasks and skills required are usually the same regardless of the company and as a call center agent, you will have to answer different inquiries and questions and solve the client’s requests or problems.
-You may also have to do basic troubleshooting and handle complaints in a professional manner.
+Most tasks and skills required are usually the same regardless of the company, and as a call center agent one will have to answer different inquiries and questions and solve the client’s requests or problems.
+Basic troubleshooting and handling of complaints in a professional manner will also be necessary.

 What Does a Call Center Agent Do?

 The call center job description usually refers to two types of call center agents; the inbound and the outbound ones.
 The outbound call center agent has to initiate calls to existing customers and to search for prospective ones as well.
 This kind of job requires some marketing and sales skills and a lot of research to find the most suitable clients for a particular company, business or employer.

 The inbound call center agent has to take calls from clients and possibly also answer emails.
 These agents usually talk with existing customers, but sometimes even prospective customers call in order to find out more about a specific product or service.
 Therefore, inbound call center representatives must have a good knowledge of the products and services; have a personalized sales pitch, offer technical support, and deliver information and solutions in a professional manner.